 1931 - The Reidemeister House, Berlin, Germany.
 Address unknown; do you know where it is?

 1936 - The Crofton Gane House, 24 Downs Park West, Clifton suburb of Bristol, England.
-This was a large conventional 1920s property owned by a furniture manufacturer who commissioned Breuer, at the same time that the Gane Pavillion was built, to remodel his house.
+A furniture manufacturer commissioned Breuer, at the same time that the Gane Pavillion was built, to remodel his house.
 Both projects were aimed at promoting Gane's Modernist furniture.
 The house still stands but its contents were removed in the 1970s.
 Quite a bit of the is furniture in various public collections.

 1938 - The John Hagerty House, aka the Josephine Hagerty House, 357 Atlantic Avenue, Cohasset MA.
 Commissioned 1937 as a summer house for the client's mother.
 Designed with Walter Gropius.
 Photos by Dean Kaufman.
 Sold three times; with several renovations.
 The fifth owner is a Ms. Sasseen who bought it in 2001 and was featured in DWELL.
 Sold to Atlantic Avenue Realty Trust.
 The hanging porch with a stairway was a theme used by Breuer and was present in his 1933 - Harnischmacher I House.
 The terrace over the study is now a bedroom, the window woodwork has been replaced to be more energy-efficient but is not as elegant as the original, and the aerial porch has lost the screen window frames.
 This was the second house Breuer did in America and the first done in partnership with Gropius.
 Third photo by David Sundberg/ESTO.